Dr Xiangming Zhou

 BEng, MEng(Res), PhD, PGCE, FHEA, SRILEM, MICT, MASCE, MACI, MIMS, GMICE, GMIStructE

-Xiangming is a Reader in Civil Engineering at Department of Mechanical, Aerospace and Civil Engineering, College of Engineering, Design and Physical Sciences at Brunel University London.
+Xiangming is a Reader in Civil Engineering at Department of Civil & Environmental Engineering, College of Engineering, Design and Physical Sciences at Brunel University London.
 He joined Brunel in October 2008 as a lecturer and was promoted to Senior Lecturer in 2011 and then to Reader in 2016.
+Currently he is the Department Director of Teaching and Learning.
+At this deputy head role, he oversees education provision of Civil & Environmental Engineering.
 Before joined Brunel, he was a Lecturer then Senior Lecturer in Structural Engineering at University of Greenwich during January 2007 to September 2008.
 He conducted post-doctoral research at Hong Kong University of Science and Technology and Hong Kong Polytechnic University from January 2005 to January 2007.
 He received his PhD in Civil Engineering from Hong Kong University of Science and Technology in December 2004.
 He also holds two degrees, BEng in Civil & Structural Engineering and MEng (Res) in Structural Engineering awarded in 1997 and 2000, respectively, both from Tongji University, Shanghai, China.

 Xiangming’s research covers a board range of topics in construction materials, with focus on cement and concrete, and structural engineering.
-In the area of Construction Materials, he focuses on advanced concrete technology such as extrusion, low carbon and energy efficient (through encapsulated phase-change materials (PCMs)) cementitious materials and energy efficient buildings, cement less but cement like materials such as magnesium oxychloride cement and geopolymer made from metakaolin, calcined clay, pulverised fly ash (PFA), mining waste (such as red muds) and/or ground granulated blast furnace slag (GGBS) etc., testing and modelling of rheology and early-age engineering properties of cement-based materials, fracture testing and modelling of concrete, restrained shrinkage cracking of concrete, synthetic and/or natural fiber reinforced concrete, cement-based smart and functional materials for infrastructure, applications of nanotechnology in cement-based materials etc. In Structural Engineering, his research covers seismic testing, analysis and design of steel-concrete composite high-rise building, performance-based multi-hazards mitigation of building structures under extreme loadings, precast concrete segmental bridges, fiber-reinforced concrete ground slab, impact and fracture of natural fibre reinforced concrete, structural-function integrated structural panels, and numerical modelling of fracture and structural behavior of concrete and concrete structures which brings his expertise in construction materials and structural engineering under one umbrella.
+In the area of Construction Materials, he focuses on advanced concrete technology such as extrusion, 3D printing, additive manufacturing, low carbon and energy efficient (through encapsulated phase-change materials (PCMs)) cementitious materials and energy efficient buildings, cement less but cement like materials such as magnesium oxychloride cement and geopolymer / alkali-activated cement made from metakaolin, calcined clay, pulverised fly ash (PFA), mining waste (such as red muds) and/or ground granulated blast furnace slag (GGBS) etc., testing and modelling of rheology and early-age engineering properties of cement-based materials, fracture testing and modelling of concrete, restrained shrinkage cracking of concrete, synthetic and/or natural fibre reinforced concrete, cement-based smart and functional materials for infrastructure, applications of nanotechnology in cement-based materials etc. In Structural Engineering, his research covers seismic testing, analysis and design of steel-concrete composite high-rise building, performance-based multi-hazards mitigation of building structures under extreme loadings, precast concrete segmental bridges, fibre-reinforced concrete ground slab, impact and fracture of natural fibre reinforced concrete, structural-function integrated structural panels, and numerical modelling of fracture and structural behaviour of concrete and concrete structures which brings his expertise in construction materials and structural engineering under one umbrella.

 Xiangming has a sustained track record of high quality research publications in construction materials and structural engineering.
 He has published papers in referred main stream civil and structural engineering journals, such as Journal of Materials in Civil Engineering, ASCE; Journal of Engineering Mechanics, ASCE; Journal of Bridge Engineering, ASCE; ACI Structural Journal; ACI Materials Journal; Engineering Structures (Elsevier); Engineering Fracture Mechanics (Elsevier); Computers & Structures (Elsevier); Construction and Building Materials (Elsevier); Cement and Concrete Composites (Elsevier); Cement and Concrete Research (Elsevier); Materials and Design (Elsevier); Materials and Structures, RILEM; Journal of Earthquake Engineering (Taylor & Francis) etc.

-Xiangming has conducted peer review for grant proposals submitted to the EPSRC (first grant scheme, standard responsive mode, & early career fellowship), the Royal Society (Industrial Fellowship, Newton Advanced Fellowship), and Hong Kong Croucher Foundation (Senior Research Fellowship).
-He has been invited by more than 30 international academic journals to review manuscripts and is appointed an editorial board member of Advances in Concrete Construction: An International Journal of Sustainability and Innovation in Concrete Construction.
+Xiangming has conducted peer review for grant proposals submitted to the EPSRC (first grant scheme, standard responsive mode, & early career fellowship), the Royal Society (Industrial Fellowship, Newton Advanced Fellowship), Hong Kong Croucher Foundation (Senior Research Fellowship) and other EU national research councils.
+He is a full member of EPSRC College and has also served EPSRC Engineering Programme Grants Interview Panel.
+He has been invited by more than 40 international academic journals to review manuscripts.
+He is appointed an editorial board member of Advances in Concrete Construction: An International Journal of Sustainability and Innovation in Concrete Construction; an Associate Editor of the journal of Frontiers in Materials – Structural Materials / Frontiers in Built Environment – Structural Materials; and an editorial board member of The Open Construction & Building Technology Journal.
 He has also served as Chair/Member of Technical Program Committee, International Scientific Committee, International Conference Committee, International Advisory Committee etc. for around 20 conferences and he has also served as session chair in a number of international conferences.
-He has been External Examiner for PhD thesis in University of Strathclyde, Manchester, Edinburgh Napier and Dundee.
+He chaired the 2nd International RILEM Workshop on Rheology and Digital Fabrication of Cement-based Materials.
+He is a member of Technical & Education Committee, Institute of Concrete Technology; a member of RILEM TC MRP – Measuring Rheological Properties of Cement-based Materials; and a member of RILEM TC DFC – Digital Fabrication with Cement-based Materials.
+He is also an invited member of UK Industrial Forum for Standards and Uses of Alkali Activated Cements.
+He has been External Examiner for PhD theses in University of Strathclyde, Manchester, Edinburgh Napier, Dundee, UCL, and Brighton.
+He is the External Examiner of the MSc Advanced Structural Engineering (FT/PT) course at Edinburgh Napier University.
 He has also been External Panel Member for course approval/validation in other UK universities.
 He has received the 1st Class Natural Sciences Award issued by Chinese Ministry of Education for the research on Seismic Effects on Building Structures jointly with a group of recipients including academics and practicing engineers in mainland China and Hong Kong.
 Xiangming has developed a large research network in Europe and in China/Hong Kong.
 He has been appointed visiting professor at Dalian University of Technology, Hunan University, Ji’nan University etc.

 Academic / Research Career

-- Reader in Civil Engineering, Department of Mechanical, Aerospace and Civil Engineering, Brunel University London, from 2016
+- Reader in Civil Engineering, Department of Civil & Environmental Engineering, Brunel University London, from 2016

-- Senior Lecturer in Civil Engineering Design, School of Engineering and Design (now Department of Mechanical, Aerospace and Civil Engineering), Brunel University London, from 2011 to 2016
+- Senior Lecturer in Civil Engineering Design, School of Engineering and Design (Department of Mechanical, Aerospace and Civil Engineering from August 2014 to September 2016), Brunel University London, from 2011 to 2016

 - Lecturer in Civil Engineering Design, School of Engineering and Design, Brunel University London, from 2008 to 2011